rsyncOSX/otherbirds/content/about.md

 Hugo, a static site generator, builds these pages.
 The Hugo theme is [hugo-theme-gallery](https://github.com/nicokaiser/hugo-theme-gallery), an open-source project hosted on GitHub.
 Netlify automatically detects changes to the main branch and rebuilds the server in seconds.

-I also maintain a second website for [other bird species](https://otherbirds.netlify.app).
+I also maintain a second website for [birdsofprey](https://birdsofprey.netlify.app).